TomzxCode/llm-conversations-viewer/docs/getting-started.md

 3. Click **Export Data**
 4. Wait for the email with your data export
 5. Download the ZIP file

+### From Z.ai

+1. Click on your profile in the top right
+2. Select **Settings** → **Dialogue** → **Export Chats**
+3. The conversations will be exported and a download will start automatically

+!!! note "Z.ai Export Format"
+    Z.ai exports conversations in a JSON format that includes conversation trees, model information, and usage statistics.
+The viewer automatically detects and parses this format.

 ## Loading Conversations